Using CSS anchor positioning

 The anchor-name property value of the anchor element you want to position the element's side relative to.
 This is a <dashed-ident> value.
 If omitted, the element's default anchor is used.
 This is the anchor referenced in its position-anchor property, or associated with the element via the anchor HTML attribute.

-Note: Specifying an <anchor-element> positions the element relative to that anchor, but does not provide element association.
+Note: Specifying an <anchor-name> positions the element relative to that anchor, but does not provide element association.
 Only the position-anchor property and anchor attributes create the association.
-While you can position an element's sides relative to multiple anchors by specifying different <anchor-element> values inside different anchor() functions on the same element, the positioned element is only associated with a single anchor.
+While you can position an element's sides relative to multiple anchors by specifying different <anchor-name> values inside different anchor() functions on the same element, the positioned element is only associated with a single anchor.

 <anchor-side>